kendallmiller/kendallmiller.github.io/_drafts/2024-06-17-incident-investigation-the-aviation-way.md

 * **Qualifications**: To what degree where the people involved adequately trained nad experienced for the roles they were being asked to perform?
 * **Context of Actions**: What else was happening when the events of the incident were taking place, and how could they have affected the decisions that took place?
 * **What Worked**: Even in the worst incident, many things worked well - an equally valuable lesson.

+## Practicing the Five Whys

+A powerful tactic for digging through surface observations to useful insights about root causes is the Five Whys.
+Simply put, the Five Whys is done by repeatedly asking the question "Why?" with each answer forms the basis of the next "Why?" question.

+(insert example of five whys)

+To get the most out of your assessment, do multiple passes of this approach, branching from the first Why with the top few causes - creating a tree of factors.
+Seeing the multiple paths that all cane together to create the incident can reveal the most effective remedies you can introduce that cover multiple failure paths.